msvdsudarsan/ann-singular-matrix-differential-systems/README.md

 ## License

 MIT License.
 This code is released for academic and non-commercial research use.
-For any other use, please contact the corresponding author at msvdsudarsan@gmail.com.
+For any other use, please contact the corresponding author at [msvdsudarsan@gmail.com](mailto:msvdsudarsan@gmail.com).

 ---

 ## Preprint Statement

 An earlier version of this manuscript was considered at *Applied Mathematics and Computation* (Manuscript ID: AMC-D-26-02358), where it was declined on 25 April 2026 on grounds of insufficient novelty and scope mismatch.
-The present submission to EAAI has been substantially revised: the engineering framing has been strengthened throughout; a controlled ablation study directly demonstrates the superiority of Cholesky parameterisation over penalty-based approaches; a robustness analysis across 30 trials with up to 10% system matrix perturbation has been added; the benchmarking methodology is clarified; and the limitations section has been substantially expanded.
+The present submission to EAAI has been substantially revised: the engineering framing has been strengthened throughout; a controlled ablation study directly demonstrates the superiority of Cholesky parameterisation over penalty-based approaches; a robustness analysis across 40 trials with up to 10% system matrix perturbation has been added; the benchmarking methodology is clarified; and the limitations section has been substantially expanded.
 The SSRN preprint reflects the revised version submitted to EAAI on 12 May 2026.
-MEOF
-echo "README_final.md written: $(wc -l < README_final.md) lines"
-Output

-README_final.md written:  lines